 The second component of heating sludge, is dirty heating water.

-Over years, the interior of radiators, towel rails and pipework rusts.
+Over the years, the interior of radiators, towel rails, and pipework rusts.

 This breaks off into the water of your central heating system.

 The more it circulates, the more it breaks down.

 Eventually, you’ll end up with thick, black, dirty sludge.